How to Clean and Maintain a Gas Grill

-As Autumn moves in it's time to start thinking about giving your gas grill a much-needed clean.
-A good clean will not only extend the life of your gas grill but also prevents bacteria build up.
+As we head towards spring, it's time to start thinking about giving your gas grill a much-needed clean.
+A good clean will not only extend the life of your gas grill but also prevents bacteria build up and gives you a heads-up on any problems.

 A gas grill or braai is a great way to do all your cooking and entertaining outdoors, but we tend to put a proper cleaning on the back burner until summer is over.
 As the cooler weather moves in, this is the perfect time to give your gas braai a much-needed clean - not only extending the life of your gas braai but also preventing bacteria build up.